 Encryption

 Fireproof encryption operates at the block level.
 The process is end-to-end, meaning that data is encrypted as soon as it's written and remains encrypted until it's explicitly decrypted for reading, ensuring that the data is always secure during transit and at rest.
 The encryption is symmetric, meaning the same shared secret key is used for both encryption and decryption of data.
-Encryption keys are shared over the database's metadata endpoint, which is where applications can manage access control.
+Encryption keys are shared over the ledger's metadata endpoint, which is where applications can manage access control.

 Configuring encryption